- Ear-charming sound

 Unfortunately, most of the issues stem from things you can only appreciate with a proper test drive.
 While the bizarre in-ear/over-ear setup has been expertly designed, the feeling of having something in your ear doesn’t dissipate as it does with normal in-ear headphones.
 And the exposed capacitive controls just aren’t a good idea in a country where it regularly rains.
 Los Angeles?
 Sure.
 London?
 Not so much.

 If you’ve been charmed by the tech then go ahead.
 It works, and makes these some of the best-sounding street headphones you’ll find.
-Class-leading sound isolation also makes up for the lack of active noise cancellation.

 The Nuraphone feature sci-fi tech, tuning the sound to suit your ears.